-Select the registrations you require – you’re here to register for an ABN, but you can also do other things at the same time.
-For example, register a business name or for Goods and Services Tax (GST)⁵.
+- Select the registrations you require – you’re here to register for an ABN, but you can also do other things at the same time.
+For example, register a business name or for Goods and Services Tax (GST)⁴.

-That’s right, as long as you’ve provided all requested information, you should receive your ABN right away.
+As long as you’ve provided all requested information during the registration process, you should receive your ABN right away.
 But if there’s a problem (such as missing information or issues confirming your identity) your application will be reviewed by the Australian Taxation Office (ATO).
-This could take up to 20 business days⁶.
+This could take up to 20 business days.³

 You’ve got your ABN, so what’s next?
 This is the perfect time to start thinking about how you’ll manage your business finances.

-This is where a Wise Business account comes in very handy, especially if you have big plans to trade overseas.
-Just like an ABN, it’s free to get, and there are no monthly fees to pay.
+This is where a Wise for Business account comes in very handy, especially if you have big plans to trade oversea.
+Like buying stock, paying invoices to suppliers abroad, or paying international staff and collaborators, Wise is tailor made for you.

-From your borderless account, you can send money to international suppliers for tiny, transparent fees and the real, mid-market exchange rate.
-You’ll find this is a much better rate than most banks offer, and it’s a whopping 19x cheaper than PayPal⁷ – which is what some small businesses use for international payments.
+From your Multi-currency account, you can send money to international suppliers for tiny, transparent fees and the real, mid-market exchange rate.
+You’ll find this is a much better rate than most banks offer.

-And if someone in another country needs to pay you in their own currency, you can receive it for free.
-You can hold the money in your account for future expenses, spend it using your linked Wise Platinum Business Mastercard, or convert back to your own currency for a small fee.
+And if someone in another country needs to pay you in their own currency, you can receive it into your multi-currency account like a local.
+You can hold the money in your account for future expenses, spend it using your linked Wise Business Mastercard, or convert back to your own currency for a small fee.

 Additional features for businesses include integration with Xero accounting software, batch payments tool (perfect for payroll) and an open API.
 This means you can connect your account with other business tools.